Confused about fats?

 - Healthy fats curb hunger and, like fiber, they slow down the insulin responses in our bodies (especially good for those with blood sugar issues or those who don't want to gain weight.)

-Great info on cholesterol & fats from Women to Women:
+Great info on cholesterol & fats:

 - Saturated fat remains stable at high heat, making it the preferred choice for cooking over unstable unsaturated fats.
 Generally speaking, the higher the proportion of saturated fat in an oil, the safer it is to cook with.